-Washington set to deliver $2.2 trillion virus rescue bill
+House debates $2.2T coronavirus relief bill amid last-minute snag

 Policymakers worry that bureaucracies like the Small Business Administration may become overwhelmed, and conservatives fear that a new, generous unemployment benefit will dissuade jobless people from returning to the workforce.
 A new $500 billion subsidized lending program for larger businesses is unproven as well.

-Wednesday night’s unanimous Senate vote on the bill was especially striking — a united front that followed days of sometimes tumultuous negotiations and partisan eruptions.
-Democrats twice voted to block the bill to seek further add-ons and changes.

-“The power of the argument that we had — that you need a strong government to solve these problems, both health and economic — carried the day,” Schumer told The Associated Press on Thursday.
-“Had we not stood up on those two votes it wouldn’t have happened.”

-Underscoring the effort's sheer magnitude, the bill finances a response with a price tag that equals half the size of the entire $4 trillion-plus annual federal budget.
+The bill finances a response with a price tag that equals half the size of the entire $4 trillion-plus annual federal budget.
 The $2.2 trillion estimate is the White House's best guess of the spending it contains.

 Unemployment insurance would be made far more generous, with $600 per week tacked onto regular state jobless payments through the end of July.
 States and local governments would receive $150 billion in supplemental funding to help them provide basic and emergency services during the crisis.